-Cosmetic science is a multidisciplinary science with roots in bioscience, materials science, chemistry, chemical engineering, colloid and surface science, microbiology, and toxicology, and imaging, measurements, and modeling.
-Our comprehensive program covers all aspects of cosmetic science and this will open up opportunities in cosmetic, personal care, chemical, and even pharma companies and associated testing organizations.
+Cosmetic science is a multidisciplinary science rooted in bioscience, materials science, chemistry, chemical engineering, colloid and surface science, microbiology, toxicology, and imaging, measurements, and modeling.
+Our comprehensive program covers all aspects of cosmetic science and will open up opportunities in cosmetic, personal care, chemical, and even pharma companies and associated testing organizations.

-Whether you are a dermatologist, MD, scientist, researcher, chemist, or a marketer learning about the science of the field, a master’s degree in cosmetic science will put you on a trajectory for success in a booming industry.
+Whether you are a dermatologist, MD, scientist, researcher, chemist, or even a scientific-driven marketer learning about the science of the field, a master’s degree in cosmetic science will put you on a trajectory for success in a booming industry.

 Growth and career opportunities in this field are exciting.
 The cosmetic and personal care industry is expected to grow from a $500 billion dollar industry in 2020 to a trillion-dollar industry by 2030.

 Given the scope and success of this growing industry, cosmetic science careers that benefit from the program include:

-Students and faculty represent some of the leading cosmetics and pharmaceutical companies in the world including:
+Students and faculty represent some of the leading cosmetics, personal care, and pharmaceutical companies in the world including:

 “I loved the program and was able to take away a lot of useful information that related directly to my career choice.
 I use the information I obtained in this program on an almost daily basis.”

 The MS in Cosmetic Science program is typically completed in 6 to 9 semesters or 2 to 3 years based on taking 2 courses per semester, which is the average pace.

 For the MS in Cosmetic Science program, a grade-point average (GPA) of at least 3.00 or foreign equivalent is recommended.